-The most traditional way of authenticating to a service is to simply use a username and a password.
+The most traditional way of authenticating to a service is to use a username and a password.
 This is what is known as single-factor authentication.
-Although this is the most common authentication process, it’s not ideal for today’s standards since it can very easily break.
+Although this is the most common authentication process, it’s not ideal for today’s standards and does not meet PSD2 SCA compliance regulations.

 Single-factor and multi-factor authentication requirement

-For modern payment systems, something more advanced is required: Multi-factor authentication.
+For modern payment systems, something a bit more advanced is required: multi-factor authentication.
 With multi-factor authentication, more than one type of identity factor is involved, which significantly increases the effort required to break the security of the solution.